wasmerio/wasmer.io/_posts/wasmer-python-embedding-1.0.md

 really important for what we are going to illustrate.

 So first, let’s compile the 2.4Mb `qjs.wasm` WebAssembly module with our Singlepass, Cranelift and LLVM compilers.
-And let’s invite `wasmtime` in the party, because the more the merrier.
 Times are given in microseconds (μs).

 <figure>
   <a href="/images/blog/wasmer-python-embedding-1.0/graph-compilation.png" target="_blank" title="Open the image at full size">
     <img src="/images/blog/wasmer-python-embedding-1.0/graph-compilation.png" />
   </a>
   <figcaption>Create a <code>Module</code> with the JIT engine + the
-  Cranelift, LLVM and Singlepass compilers, and with
+  Cranelift, LLVM and Singlepass compilers (in μs).</figcaption>
-  <code>wasmtime</code> (in μs).</figcaption>
 </figure>

 The results are the following. `wasmer` with the Singlepass compiler is the fastest to compile `qjs.wasm` in 102ms. `wasmer` with the Cranelift compiler is the second in 295ms.
-Then, `wasmtime` in 1510ms (1.5sec), and finally `wasmer` with the LLVM compiler in 5252ms (5sec).
+Finally `wasmer` with the LLVM compiler in 5252ms (5sec).

 We can’t conclude anything based on that, except that if a compiler takes time, it’s likely because it optimises the generated code heavily, which could mean that the execution time will be improved.

-It’s interesting to notice that `wasmer-compiler-cranelift` and `wasmtime` both use Cranelift as the compiler backend, but the compilation time varies a lot: `wasmer` is 5 times faster in this case.

 Because it’s expensive to compile a module into executable code, we want to cache it.
 And compilation should ideally be always done once.
 So let’s measure how long it takes to get a `Module` from a pre-compiled WebAssembly module.
-We want to see if there is a difference between a module that has been compiled with the Singlepass, Cranelift or LLVM compiler, and `wasmtime` too.
+We want to see if there is a difference between a module that has been compiled with the Singlepass, Cranelift or LLVM compiler.
 We are going to use a headless engine here, so the `wasmer` package alone with no compiler.

 <figure>
   <a href="/images/blog/wasmer-python-embedding-1.0/graph-headless.png" target="_blank" title="Open the image at full size">
     <img src="/images/blog/wasmer-python-embedding-1.0/graph-headless.png" />
   </a>
   <figcaption>Create a <code>Module</code> with the JIT headless
-  engine (module is pre-compiled), and with <code>wasmtime</code> (in μs).</figcaption>
+  engine (module is pre-compiled) (in μs).</figcaption>
 </figure>

 The results are the following. `wasmer` with the LLVM compiler is the fastest to rebuild a `Module` from a pre-compiled module in 9.8ms, following by  — head-to-head — `wasmer` with the Cranelift and the Singlepass compilers in 11.5ms.
-Finally, `wasmtime` rebuilds a `Module` from a pre-compiled module in 17.4ms.

 That result is interesting.
 LLVM is the slower compiler to compile a WebAssembly module, but once compiled it’s faster to load the module!
 That’s a good news.

-`wasmer` in on average 1.6 times faster than `wasmtime` to rebuild a `Module` from a pre-compiled module; 1.8 times in the case of LLVM.

 Take a breath.
 Up to now, we have successfully compiled `qjs.wasm` to executable code.
 So let’s use it!
 As we said, we are going to execute